emad-elsaid/emacs-rss-mode/README.md

 ## Usage

+- Use [offlinerss](https://github.com/emad-elsaid/offlinerss) to download RSS to your disk
-Load `rss-mode.el` to your Emacs, and execute `rss-entries-list` function to show a list of RSS files in your RSS inbox under `~/rss/INBOX` where `offlinerss` saves them.
+- Load `rss-mode.el` to your Emacs, and execute `rss-entries-list` function to show a list of RSS files in your RSS inbox under `~/rss/INBOX` where `offlinerss` saves them.